1. How to Structure a CV: CV Format Guide for 2025

 This section also goes by the name of CV profile or personal statement.
 But they all mean exactly the same thing.
 A short paragraph, 3–5 lines long that introduces you and summarises your strengths as a candidate.
 Make it attention grabbing and impactful.
 The idea is to introduce yourself in such a way that the hiring manager can’t help but want to find out more.

-And you may find this part of your CV structure easier to write if you leave it until last.
+And you may find the first part of your CV structure easier to write if you leave it until last.
 Having the rest of your content already written makes it much simpler to create a summary of it.

 Personal Statement